GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/GPIO/GPIO.md

 - staged mutation of caller-owned register images
 - image-only side effects such as input pull-up/pull-down ODR staging

-Do not use the codec layer for direct hardware access, clock sequencing, batching decisions, or board-specific pin policy.
+Do not use the codec layer for direct hardware access, public input validation, clock sequencing, batching decisions, or board-specific pin policy.

 ## Layer Ownership